How Does the Service Members Civil Relief Act Affect Military Members?

 Contact a Killeen Military Bankruptcy Attorney Today

-At Erin B. Shank, P.C., military members are the most valued clients.
+At Erin Baker Shank, P.C., military members are the most valued clients.
 Erin fights passionately to protect U.S. service members at home while they are protecting our country abroad.
 Through years of practicing military bankruptcy law, Erin has honed her legal craft and consistently gotten results for our military clients.
 Contact Erin Shank today for a free consultation with a knowledgeable legal representative.

 -